ICCY Association

 Location and Recruiting

-68 (Inns of Court & City Yeomanry) Signal Squadron has three Troops.
+68 (Inns of Court & City Yeomanry) Signal Squadron has two Troops.
 906 Troop and Squadron headquarters are at 10 Stone Buildings, Lincolns Inn, which has been home to the Inns of Court Regiment since the 1880s.
 883 Troop is located at Whipps Cross, Waltham Forest.
 The Squadron recruits from across the community and continues to draw many volunteers from the legal profession.

 History